mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

       *This screen cast shows how the update form seems and works*

-   After the all necessery things is done in update form.
+   After the all necessary things is done in update form.
 The new appeance of Record page with updated data appears.

    .. figure:: TIKIR/UpdateFuctionHighRecordList3.png
       :scale: 50 %